deepakbackuply/softaculous_api/cpanel/guide/get_script_info.md

 ## Get script info using Softaculous API Guide

-This document explains how to get script info using Softaculous API.
+This guide explains how to get script info using Softaculous API.

 ### via cURL